yahoojapan/k2hr3/detail.md

 The same operations that users can perform from the K2HR3 Web Application can be performed on the command line.
 The source code of **K2HR3 Command Line Interface(CLI)** is in [k2hr3_cli Github repository](https://github.com/yahoojapan/k2hr3_cli), and it is registered as a submodule in [k2hr3 Github repository](https://github.com/yahoojapan/k2hr3).

+## K2HR3 Helm Chart
+[K2HR3 Helm Chart](https://k2hr3.antpick.ax/helm_chart.html) is a **Helm Chart** for building a K2HR3 system using [Helm(The package manager for Kubernetes)](https://helm.sh/) in a kubernetes environment.
+By using this **Helm Chart**, you can easily build a K2HR3 system in a kubernetes environment.
+This can be used to build a K2HR3 system before using the [K2HDKC Helm Chart](https://dbaas.k2hdkc.antpick.ax/usage_helm_chart.html) to build a [K2HDKC DBaaS](https://dbaas.k2hdkc.antpick.ax/index.html) in a kubernetes environment.
+The source code of **K2HR3 Helm Chart** is in [k2hr3_helm_chart Github repository](https://github.com/yahoojapan/k2hr3_helm_chart), and it is published as a repository at [Artifact Hub](https://artifacthub.io/packages/helm/k2hr3/k2hr3).

 # Various details
 Common specifications and other details of the K2HR3 system other than the above are explained in [**Various Details**](detail_various.html).